 The twin Pitons, two towering volcanic spires, are the major iconic landmarks of the Caribbean island of Saint Lucia.
 The Pitons Management Area in the southwest of the island contains the greater part of a collapsed stratovolcano within the volcanic system known as the Soufriere Volcanic Center.

 The Pitons are two towering volcanic spires located in Saint Lucia.
 Gros Piton is 798 m (2,618 ft) high, and Petit Piton is 743 m (2,438 ft) high.
 They are located on either side of Jalousie Bay.

-The Pitons are two large lava domes that formed 200 to 300,000 years ago, before the formation of the caldera; ever since then, other domes have filled the caldera floor.
-There was a phreatic eruption in 1766 that deposited ash over a wide area.
+The Pitons are two large lava domes that formed 200,000 - 300,000 years ago, before the caldera's formation; ever since then, other domes have filled the caldera floor.
+Finally, a phreatic eruption in 1766 deposited ash over a wide area.

 They are bridged by an inland ridge (Piton Mitan ridge) and tower above an accessible caldera-like formation known as the Qualibou Depression.
 The volcanic complex includes a geothermal field with sulfurous fumaroles and hot springs.

-Qualibou, also known as the Soufrière Volcanic Center, is a 3.5 X 5 km-wide caldera that formed between 32,000 and 39,000 years ago.
-This eruption also formed the Choiseul Tuff which covers the southeastern portion of the island.
+Qualibou, also known as the Soufrière Volcanic Center, is a 3.5 X 5 km-wide caldera formed 32,000 - 39,000 years ago.
+This eruption also formed the Choiseul Tuff, which covers the southeastern portion of the island.

 Pitons Management Area